What are microservices, and what is a microservices architecture?

 - There's a lack of control of third-party software.

-Deploying microservice applications
+Deploying microservices applications